 It is advised to do more than just generating tax returns or financial statements, take on a role of business advisor and not just tax professional.
 In this context, courses such as Certified Financial Planner should help take in-charge of financial planning aspect of your client as well while providing accounting-related services and make a seamless combination.

-The same view is resonated by Gerri Detweiler, head of market education for Nav when she observes that demand for more knowledge around how to help clients manage and build their business credit is huge.
-According to Gerri, understanding business credit and financing is often complicated and time-consuming and accounting professionals are hungry for information on how to make that process easier.
+Gerri Detweiler, head of market education for Nav, observes that demand for more knowledge around how to help clients manage and build their business credit is huge, understanding business credit and financing is often complicated and time-consuming, and accounting professionals are hungry for information on how to make that process easier.
 In the same article by Kali Geldis, Sue Bosevich is quoted as saying, “There is software that helps to manage client work internally and to ensure that deadlines are not missed.”
-He stresses on using apps like Skype for face-to-face meeting with clients.
+He stresses on using apps like Skype for a face-to-face meeting with clients.